shahjadaarefin/Md_Shahjada_Arefin/projects/network-security-monitoring/README2.md

 - i.
 Start Wireshark.
 - ii.
 Select the laboratory network interface.
 - iii.
 Start packet capture.
-- 4. Launch the attack from Kali.
+- iv.
+Launch the attack from Kali.
-- 5. Stop the capture after the test.
+- v.
+Stop the capture after the test.
-- 6. Save the capture as a .pcapng file.
+- vi.
+Save the capture as a .pcapng file.

 ### 4. Web Application Setup